juxor/afaq/markdown/secH2.md

 Little wonder, then, that Stack used an example from 1868 to attack anarchism in the twenty-first century!
 If he actually presented an honest account of anarchist ideas then his claims would quickly be seen to be nonsense.
-And as for the claim of being _"ineffective,"_ well, given that Stack's article is an attempt to combat anarchist influence in the anti-globalisation movement it would suggest the opposite.
+And as for the claim of being _"ineffective"_ well, given that Stack's article was an attempt to combat anarchist influence in the anti-globalisation movement it would suggest the opposite.